ssherwood/spring-boot-jpa/README.md

 # Step X: Change Response to not return "raw" ids

-It can be argued that returning the raw database id isn't a good RESTful design.
-One approach is to replace the raw id with the path represention of the entity itself.
+It can be argued that returning the raw database id isn't a good RESTful design (or secure).
+We should probably introduce a UUID instead and use that as the reference.
+But first, lets replace the raw id with the path representation of itself.
 To do so is fairly simple; let's modify the Patient entity as such:

 ```java
     @JsonIgnore